Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Introduction

 After constructing the 3D structure of surgical scene, the surgeons can navigate in the environment and automatically localize the laparoscope within a given view.
 Traditional methods using external trackers such as optical tracking system \cite{wang2014augmented} and electromagnetic tracking system \cite{leonard2018evaluation} may increase the system complexity when tracking the position and orientation of the camera, whereas the direct positional relationship between the laparoscope and the surgical scene cannot be provided \cite{mahmoud2018live}.
-Given the recent advances in autonomous driving, several learning-based visual localization methods, which can recover environments and camera poses, are proposed \cite{sarlin2018leveraging} \cite{sarlin2019coarse} \cite{lee2021local}.
-However, estimating the pose of laparoscope using only the images is scarce in surgical navigation because of the texture-less and complex geometry natures of surgical tissues and scenes.
+Given the recent advances in autonomous driving, several learning-based visual localization methods, which can recover environments and camera poses, were proposed \cite{sarlin2018leveraging} \cite{sarlin2019coarse}.
+However, estimating the pose of laparoscope using only the images is scarce in surgical navigation because of the texture-less and complex geometry natures of surgical tissues.
 To locate the laparoscope only using images, we creatively combine the dense 3D model from our reconstruction module with the laparoscopic localization method.

-In this paper, we propose a novel learning-driven framework to recover the dense 3D structure of the surgical scene and estimate the laparoscopic pose.
-The contributions of our work are summarized as follows:
+In this paper, we propose a learning-driven framework to recover the dense 3D structure of the surgical scene and estimate the laparoscopic pose of the new view.
+The main contribution of our work is fourfold.

+First, we fine-tune a learning-based depth estimation module for dense depth computation per single frame using supervised and unsupervised methods from surgical data.
+It can be applied to challenging surgical scenarios such as tissues with textureless and monochromatic surfaces.

+Second, to reconstruct the entire surgical scene, we propose a dense visual reconstruction algorithm that utilizes surfels to efficiently represent 3D structures and can simultaneously compute camera poses.
+It utilizes only the stereoscopic images from laparoscopes, thus completing the entire processes from online depth estimation to reconstruction of dense surgical scenes.

+Third, based on the reconstructed dense 3D structure, we propose a laparoscopic localization module to achieve coarse-to-fine pose estimation, where a knowledge distillation strategy is used to train an efficient feature extraction network.